Matthew Gabriele is a professor of medieval studies and the chair of the Department of Religion and Culture at Virginia Tech.

-- PhD, History, University of California, Berkeley 2005
+- PhD, Medieval History, University of California, Berkeley, 2005

 - Elected Councilor, Medieval Academy of America (2016–19)

-- Executive Committee, Department of Religion and Culture
+- Exemplary Department Award, Religion and Culture, 2019

-- Best First Book Southeastern Medieval Association, 2013
+- Best First Book for An Empire of Memory, Southeastern Medieval Association, 2013

 - Certificate of Teaching Excellence, College of Liberal Arts and Human Sciences, 2011